-46 May an employee agree to waive statutory and contractual rights to potential employment claims?
+48 May an employee agree to waive statutory and contractual rights to potential employment claims?

 In general, employees may release employment claims for valid consideration, unless otherwise prohibited by law.
-For information concerning valid releases of the US Age Discrimination in Employment Act and FLSA claims, see the United States chapter.
+For information concerning valid releases of the US Age Discrimination in Employment Act and Fair Labor Standards Act claims, see the United States chapter.

-The Unjust Dismissal Act, as amended by Law No. 4, expressly prohibits agreements in which an employee prospectively waives the Unjust Dismissal Act's severance entitlements.
+The Unjust Dismissal Act, as amended by Law No. 4 of 26 January 2017 (the Labor Transformation and Flexibility Act (Law No. 4)), expressly prohibits agreements in which an employee prospectively waives the Unjust Dismissal Act's severance entitlements.
 However, under Law No. 4, once a discharge or notification of an intent to discharge has occurred, there can be a compromise as to the Unjust Dismissal Act severance whenever all the requirements for a valid settlement agreement are present.